 Laminates are easy to care for.
 One of the great things about laminates is that they are so easy to keep clean.
-Laminates are also resistant to the collection of dust and other small allergen particles.
-Regular maintenance will simply consist of keeping the surface of the floor free of loose and floating debris by sweeping or vacuuming it regularly.
+Laminates are also resistant to dust and small allergen particles.
+Regular maintenance involves simply keeping the surface free of loose and floating debris by sweeping or vacuuming.
 By removing small dirt particles, you can help to maintain the integrity of the wear layer that guards the surface of your floor.
 In more extreme cases, a mild detergent solution or natural vinegar solution can be used to damp-mop the floor.
 When you do mop, you should go over the entire surface with a dry cloth to remove any excess drips and splashes; this flooring can be damaged if water soaks through seams.